-Next, we illustrate a few simple, but insightful, examples to model $A(\theta_r,\phi_r,\theta_s,\phi_s)$ that account for some specific propagation conditions.
-The simplest choice to compute~\eqref{variance_spherical} is to assume $A^2(\theta_r,\phi_r,\theta_s,\phi_s) = 1$, which corresponds to isotropic propagation.
-In this case, the scattering naturally decouples and \eqref{variance_spherical} becomes
+Practical modeling of $A(\theta_R,\phi_R,\theta_S,\phi_S)$ requires collection of angular measurements of the channel in a prescribed propagation scenario.
+For analytical purposes, we next illustrate a few simple, but insightful, examples of how to model this function.
+The simplest case is to assume $A^2(\theta_R,\phi_R,\theta_S,\phi_S) = 1$, which corresponds to isotropic propagation.
+In this case, the scattering decouples and \eqref{variance_spherical} becomes

-where $\sigma_s^2(m_x,m_y)$ and $\sigma_r^2(\ell_x,\ell_y)$ account for the power transfer at source and receiver, separately.
-Under isotropic scattering, these can be computed in closed-form~\cite[App.~IV.C]{PizzoJSAC20} and physically correspond to the solid angles.
+where $\sigma_S^2(m_x,m_y)$ and $\sigma_R^2(\ell_x,\ell_y)$ account for the power transfer at source and receiver, separately.
+Under isotropic scattering, these can be computed in closed-form~\cite[App.~IV.C]{PizzoJSAC20} and physically correspond to solid angles.
 At the receiver, this is given by

-which is uniquely determined by the $xy-$spatial resolution of the arrays.
-A direct consequence of~\eqref{separability_variance} is that the fraction of received channel power is the same irrespective from where it is emanated.
+which is uniquely determined by the {$xy$-dimensions of the arrays.} A direct consequence of~\eqref{separability_variance} is that the fraction of received channel power is the same irrespective from where it is emanated.
 This tends to result into an optimistic assessment of the number of parallel channels and the level of diversity~\cite[Sec.~3.6]{heath_lozano_2018}.
-A simple way to model non-isotropic propagation conditions is to assume the channel power transfer to be clustered around some $N_{\rm c}\ge1$ modal propagation directions and distributed uniformly within each cluster angular region \cite[Sec.~2]{PoonDoF}.
+A simple way to model non-isotropic propagation conditions, while retaining some semblance of the physical reality, is to assume the channel power transfer to be clustered around some $N_{\rm c}\ge1$ modal directions and distributed uniformly within each cluster angular region \cite[Sec.~2]{PoonDoF}.
 This implies to model the spectral factor as a bounded piecewise constant function over non-overlapped angular sets.
-In this case, $\sigma^2(\ell_x,\ell_y,m_x,m_y)$ is still decoupled with $ \sigma_r^2(\ell_x,\ell_y) = \iint_{\Omega_r(\ell_x,\ell_y) \cap \Theta_{r}} \sin \theta_r d\theta_r d\phi_r$ where $\Theta_{r}\subseteq \mathcal{S}_+$ are the union of all cluster angular regions.
-Unlike the isotropic case, the coupling coefficients are determined by the array spatial resolution and the scattering mechanism jointly; they are non-zero only if $\Omega_s(m_x,m_y)$ and $\Omega_r(\ell_x,\ell_y)$ are (at least partially) subtended by the scattering clusters.
-A generalized version of the model in~\cite{PoonDoF} is obtained by choosing $A^2(\theta_r,\phi_r,\theta_s,\phi_s) = A_r^2(\theta_r,\phi_r) A_s^2(\theta_s,\phi_s)$ with $A_s(\theta_s,\phi_s)$ and $A_r(\theta_r,\phi_r)$ varying arbitrarily.
+In this case, $\sigma^2(\ell_x,\ell_y,m_x,m_y)$ is still decoupled with $ \sigma_R^2(\ell_x,\ell_y) = \iint_{\Omega_R(\ell_x,\ell_y) \cap \Theta_R} \sin \theta_R d\theta_R d\phi_R$ where $\Theta_R$ is the union of all cluster angular regions.
+Unlike isotropic propagation, the coupling coefficients are determined by the array spatial resolution and the scattering mechanism jointly; they are non-zero only if $\Omega_S(m_x,m_y)$ and $\Omega_R(\ell_x,\ell_y)$ are (at least partially) subtended by the scattering clusters.
+A generalized version of the model in~\cite{PoonDoF} is obtained by choosing $A^2(\theta_R,\phi_R,\theta_S,\phi_S) = A_R^2(\theta_R,\phi_R) A_S^2(\theta_S,\phi_S)$ with $A_S(\theta_S,\phi_S)$ and $A_R(\theta_R,\phi_R)$ varying arbitrarily.
 This yields